ruby-mutiny/metamorpher/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## Acknowledgments

+Thank-you to the authors of other projects and resources that have inspired metamorpher, including:

+* Paul Klint's [tutorial on term rewriting](http://www.meta-environment.org/doc/books/extraction-transformation/term-rewriting/term-rewriting.html), which metamorpher is heavily based on.
+* Jim Weirich's [Builder](https://github.com/jimweirich/builder) gem, which heavily influenced the design of Metamorpher::Builder.